bpype/blender-studio-pipeline/docs/addons/cloudrig/properties-ui.md

 You can see a preview of this near the top of the pop-up panel, but you will only see it in the real UI once you confirm by clicking OK.

 #### Some things to note:
-- Enum Properties are not possible to create as Custom Properties, which is why I use an Integer instead.
+- Enum Properties are also possible to create, but you [need to use Python](https://projects.blender.org/blender/blender/pulls/114362#issuecomment-1751765).
 - The "Row ID" and "Display Name" fields were filled in automatically when we added the property to the UI.

 ## Drivers